UltraCart/rest_api_v2_sdk_javascript/docs/StorefrontApi.md

 <a name="review"></a>
 # **review**
-> EmailCommseqEmailReviewResponse review(storefrontOid, commseqEmailUuid, emailCommseqEmailReviewRequest)
+> EmailCommseqEmailSendTestResponse review(storefrontOid, commseqEmailUuid, emailCommseqEmailReviewRequest)

 Request a review of an email